YoungSong99/city-finder-data-ETL/README.md

 ), transform, and load data about various cities into a MySQL database, facilitating the CityFinder app's functionalities.

 ### Data Model
 The data model for CityFinder consists of four main tables: Cities, SchoolScores, CrimeRates, and AppreciationRates.
-Below is an ER diagram depicting the relationships among these tables:
+Below is an ER diagram depicting the relationships among these tables:<br>

 ![data-model](city_data_model.png)

 ### ETL Process